shichongrui/saws/Tutorial.md

 # Scripts

-Let's create a new script in `scripts/get-token.ts` that uses the `CognitoClient` provides by `@saws/cognito` to get ourselves a token.
+Let's create a new script in `scripts/get-token.ts` that uses the `CognitoClient` provided by `@saws/cognito` to get ourselves a token.

 That script will look like this: